UNITED STATES

 |

-The Company recognizes investment management revenue at amounts that reflect the consideration to which it expects to be entitled in exchange for providing services to its customers.
-Investment management revenue primarily consists of fees based on a percentage of assets under management, fees based on the performance of managed assets, and administration and service fees.
-Fees are based on agreements with each investment product and may be terminated at any time by either party subject to the specific terms of each respective agreement.
+The Company recognizes revenue at amounts that reflect the consideration to which it expects to be entitled in exchange for providing services to its customers under agreements with each investment product, which may be terminated at any time by either party subject to the specific terms of each respective agreement.

 Management Fees

-The Company earns management fees based on the investment management agreements GECM has with Great Elm Capital Corp.
-(GECC), Monomoy Properties UpREIT, LLC, the operating partnership of Monomoy Properties REIT, LLC (Monomoy UpREIT) and other private funds managed by GECM (collectively, the Funds).
-The performance obligation is satisfied and management fee revenue is recognized over time as the services are rendered, since the Funds simultaneously receive and consume the benefits provided as GECM performs services.
+The Company earns management fees based on the investment management agreements between MCRE and Monomoy UpREIT, as well as between GECM and GECC, and other private funds (collectively, the Funds).
+The performance obligation is satisfied and management fee revenue is recognized over time as the services are rendered, since the Funds simultaneously receive and consume the benefits provided as GECM and MCRE perform services.
 Management fee rates range from

 Incentive Fees

-The Company earns incentive fees based on the investment management agreements GECM has with GECC and Monomoy Properties II, LLC (MP II), a feeder fund of Monomoy Properties REIT, LLC.
+The Company earns incentive fees based on the investment management agreements GECM has with GECC, Monomoy Properties II, LLC (MP II), a feeder fund of Monomoy Properties REIT, LLC and other private funds managed by GECM.
 Where an investment management agreement includes both management fees and incentive fees, the performance obligation is considered to be a single obligation for both fees.
-Incentive fees are variable consideration associated with the investment management agreements.
+Incentive fees are variable consideration associated with the investment management agreements and therefore the recognition of such fees is deferred until the end of each fund's measurement period when the performance based incentive fee becomes fixed and determinable.
 Incentive fees are earned based on investment performance during the period, subject to the achievement of minimum return levels or high-water marks, in accordance with the terms of the respective investment management agreements.
 Incentive fees are typically

 4. Related Party Transactions